xiangyu-mm/Knowledge-Transformer/README.md

 # MKST
-We will upload model and dataset soon
+We will update readme and upload model&dataset soon.